50 Best Happy Birthday Wishes For Pastor’s Wife

 About the Author

-Although Donna is a sought-after Bible teacher, her path from being unchurched to being passionate about sharing Jesus was not easy.
-Go here to read her God-breathed journey, “From Unchurched to Becoming a Multi-Published Author and Sought-After Speaker.”
-If you want to send Donna a quick message, then visit her contact page here.
+Donna is a sought-after author, speaker, and Bible teacher.
+Her path from being unchurched to becoming passionate about sharing Jesus was not easy.
+Read her God-breathed journey: “From Unchurched to Becoming a Multi-Published Author and Sought-After Speaker.”
+If you want to send Donna a quick message, then visit her here.

 Meant for Good: A Study of Joseph